 The outcome is generally good in the vast majority of the cases, although we need to be aware that it may be guarded to poor in large breed dogs with severe neurological dysfunctions.

 This is a similar condition to the canine counterpart.
-The presentation is the same, so peracute onset of clinical signs.
-It’s especially common in old to geriatric cats and there is a predilection for the cervical spinal cord segments.
+The presentation is the same, so is the peracute onset of clinical signs.
+It’s especially common in old to geriatric cats, and there is a predilection for the cervical spinal cord segments.

-In a relatively high proportion of the cases we may find an underlying disease and these are commonly chronic disease, hypertension, hyperthyroidism and heart disease.
+In a relatively high proportion of the cases, we may find an underlying disease, and these are common chronic diseases, hypertension, hyperthyroidism and heart disease.

-Normally the thromboembolism will get lodged at the level of the aortic trifurcation so performing an abdominal ultrasound and an echocardiography will be advised.
+Normally the thromboembolism will get lodged at the level of the aortic trifurcation, so performing an abdominal ultrasound and echocardiography will be advised.

 This normally happens as a result of road traffic accidents, fights, falls and bites.
-Consequently we may come across with vertigo subluxations and fractures. we should take into consideration that not only the spinal cord or the brain are important but also other organs.
+Consequently, we may come across vertigo subluxations and fractures.
+We should take into consideration that not only the spinal cord or the brain are important but also other organs.

-Many of these cases we will have other organs or cavities involved.
-For this reason comprehensive holistic approach should be done, first of all using the ABC system, so ensuring adequate Airway, Breathing and Circulation and then checking as I said other concurrent problems like limb fracture, or hemoabdomen or pneumothorax.
+In many of these cases, we will have other organs or cavities involved.
+For this reason, a comprehensive, holistic approach should be made, first of all using the ABC system, to ensure adequate Airway, Breathing and Circulation and then checking, as I said, other concurrent problems like limb fracture, or hemoabdomen or pneumothorax.

 We need to be aware that in cases of spinal cord involvement with fracture or subluxation and if dogs or cats have a Grade 5 myelopathy, so plesia without nociception, the success rate even with surgery is lower than 5%.

-Finally and to summarize, please use clinical reasoning.
-Common things are common and having knowledge of diseases for each group, species and breed will help us.
+Finally, and to summarise, please use clinical reasoning.
+Common things are common, and having knowledge of diseases for each group, species, and breed will help us.

-These are essential data to consider because we will not approach in the same way an old cat with paraplegia and cold legs. legs and a middle aged Dachshounds with paresis or a very young beagle with neck pain.
-And lastly, and please bear that in mind, as you have seen not all spines surgical.
+These are essential data to consider because we will not approach in the same way an old cat with paraplegia and cold legs: legs and a middle-aged Dachshunds with paresis or a very young beagle with neck pain.
+And lastly, and please bear that in mind, as you have seen, not all spines are surgical.

-Please if you have any question, any query, any doubt we will be very happy if you send us an email and we would get back to you as soon as we can!
+Please, if you have any questions, any queries, any doubt, we will be very happy if you send us an email, and we will get back to you as soon as we can!